Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Gesture-controlled Aerial Formation

 Given a sequence of images captured by the RGB-D camera of the leader~\ac{uav} and the corresponding bounding boxes of the tracked human, the developed gesture recognition module predicts the type of the gesture from a predefined set (e.g., extending one arm to the side)~\cite{Patrona2021ICIAfS, Patrona2021AIRPHARO}.
-The gesture recognition proceeds as a sequential pipeline.
-First, each video frame is cropped using the corresponding bounding box of the tracked human (see \autoref{fig:safetyACWdemo}(b)).
-2D skeletons, i.e., visible human body joints in pixel coordinates, are subsequently extracted from each cropped image via an enhanced version of our multi-branch CNN from~\cite{Papaioannidis2022tcsvt}, which has been crucially improved here by replacing the simple interbranch skip connections with more powerful cross-attention synapses~\cite{vaswani2017attention}.
-The last $N$ outputs of the skeleton extractor, covering $N$ successive video frames, are stored in a FIFO buffer.
-This buffer is subsequently processed by our gesture classifier~\cite{papaioannidis2021EUSIPCO}, a lightweight~\ac{lstm} neural architecture that determines the type of the performed gesture based on a temporal sliding window of size $N$.
-The pipeline was trained on a large, manually annotated dataset of gestures\footnote{\url{https://aiia.csd.auth.gr/auth-uav-gesture-dataset}}, and fine-tuned to perform effectively on aerial images.
-The parameter $N$ was empirically tuned to $N=9$, based on the camera's update rate and the pipeline's performance when running onboard the~\acp{uav}.
+The gesture recognition process follows a sequential pipeline.
+First, the video frame is cropped using the corresponding bounding box of the tracked human.
+The cropped image is processed by an improved version of our earlier multi-branch \ac{cnn} model~\cite{Papaioannidis2022tcsvt}, enhanced with cross-attention synapses \cite{vaswani2017attention} replacing simpler inter-branch skip connections.

+The last $N$ outputs of the skeleton extractor, covering $N$ successive video frames, are stored in a FIFO buffer, which ensures the \ac{lstm} classifier receives temporally consistent input for reliable gesture recognition in dynamic conditions.
+This buffer is then processed by our gesture classifier~\cite{papaioannidis2021EUSIPCO}, a lightweight~\ac{lstm} neural architecture that determines the type of performed gesture based on a temporal sliding window of size $N$.
+The gesture recognition pipeline was trained on a large, manually annotated dataset of gestures\footnote{\url{https://aiia.csd.auth.gr/auth-uav-gesture-dataset}}, and further fine-tuned to perform effectively on aerial images.
+In this work we consider four gestures: crossing arms, extending an arm to the side, placing palms together and raising an arm upwards (see~\autoref{fig:system_demo} for illustration).